anandtopu/job-scheduler/README.md

 # Job Scheduler

-A production-grade distributed job scheduling system built with Python, FastAPI, Apache Cassandra, and Redis.
+This is a production-grade distributed job scheduling system built with Python, FastAPI, Apache Cassandra, and Redis.

 ## Architecture Overview